Below are frequently asked questions related to the Sexual Harassment Policy and Procedures for All Faculty, Students, Employees, and Third-Parties.

 Consent is knowing, voluntary, and clear permission by word or action to engage in sexual activity. it is the responsibility of each party to determine that the other has consented before engaging in the activity.
-Consent CANNOT be given if a person’s ability to resist or consent is incapacitated because of a mental illness or physical condition or if there is a significant age or perceived power differential.
+Consent CANNOT be given if a person’s ability to resist or consent is incapacitated because of a mental illness , alcohol or drugs, or physical condition or if there is a significant age or perceived power differential.

 Incapacitation is a state in which someone cannot make rational, reasonable decisions because the person lacks the capacity to give knowing consent (e.g., to understand the “who, what, when, where, why or how” of their sexual interaction).
 Incapacitation is determined through consideration of all relevant indicators of an individual’s state and is not synonymous with intoxication, impairment, blackout, and/or being drunk.
 This policy also covers a person who incapacity results from a temporary or permanent physical or mental health condition, involuntary physical restraint, and/or the consumption of incapacitating drugs.

 It is prohibited for CWRU or any member or organization of the community to take or attempt to create adverse action by intimidating, threatening, coercing, harassing, or discriminating against any individual for the purpose of interfering with any right or privilege secured by law or policy, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this policy and procedure.